vikranthsjsu14/Senior-Project/README.md

 - Providing a default workout and nutrition plan that's immediately available
 - Using Claude AI to personalize plans based on the user's real data and profile
 - Offering an AI chat coach that can answer health questions using the user's actual metrics
+- Scanning food photos with AI to estimate calories, macros, and suggest healthier swaps
 - Visualizing trends with interactive charts so users understand their progress

 ## Tech Stack